Everything You Need to Know About the Common App

 Each college’s application has its own requirements.
 Some colleges require the submission of multiple transcripts, one or more recommendation letters, SAT or ACT scores, and essays, while others require some or none of these items.

 It is essential to keep track of each application’s requirements so that the application you submit to each college is timely and satisfies the applicable requirements.
-See CollegeData’s Common App Guide for the application requirements of more than 800 Common App colleges.
-The Common App website also contains the application requirements of more than 900 colleges, including:
+See CollegeData’s Common App Guide for the application requirements for more than 850 Common App colleges in the U.S. The Common App website also contains the application requirements of more than 1,000 colleges worldwide, including:

 - Early decision and early action deadlines